This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 2.5.1.1.
 Brothers will avoid situations where they are alone in private with a minor (e.g. being alone in a home, in a room with the door closed, out of sight of other adults, etc.).

 2.5.1.2.
-When staying overnight with a family other than their own, brothers will not be in private with a minor while in that family’s home.
+When staying overnight with a family, brothers will not be in private with a minor while in that family’s home.

 2.5.1.3.
 Brothers will seek to spend time with minors primarily in family contexts or service settings, and primarily in a group and/or with other adults present.